 We have increased our brand awareness outside of the four walls through our off-premise initiatives.
-Our restaurant To Go specialists take care of traditional phoned-in To Go orders and build relationships with local businesses to increase To Go orders to customers who are unable to come to our restaurants.
-We have fully implemented our Online Ordering platform, allowing customers to directly order Chuy's from their computers or smart devices for pick up or delivery.
-We have added catering vans, equipment and a dedicated Catering Manager to several of our major markets.
-The Company partners with third party delivery services to create another channel for new and existing customers to be exposed to our brand.
-DoorDash is currently our preferred national delivery partner.
-Among other benefits, we believe this partnership will reduce the overall delivery costs and increase efficiencies in the third party delivery process.
+Our Online Ordering platform allows customers to directly order Chuy's from their computers or smart devices for pick up or delivery.
+Our restaurant To Go staff take care of traditional phoned-in To Go orders and build relationships with local businesses to increase To Go orders to customers who are unable to come to our restaurants.
+We have added catering vans, equipment and a dedicated Catering Manager to most of our major markets.
+The Company partners with third party delivery services to create another channel for new and existing customers to be exposed to our brand, including DoorDash and Uber Eats.